ByAUJay

 Polygon (Matic):

-- Cost: ~0.01 USD per transaction; high throughput (~7,000 TPS)
+- Cost: about 0.01 USD per transaction; super high throughput at around 7,000 TPS

 Use Case:

-- Gaming dApps with high-speed asset transfers
+- Gaming dApps that need super-fast asset transfers

-- Privacy-focused transactions via custom sidechains
+- Privacy-centered transactions using custom sidechains

 Rollups in Action